Sumeetbeginner/Extalks/planning/useractions.md

 6. viewQuestion : Request => GET = question_id from params

-                  Return Question, Its all answers and user who asked the question
+                  Return Question, Its all answers and user who asked the question and also return if user has downvoted or upvoted an answer

 7. ansQuestion : POST => answerDetails